High Performance Computing (HPC) and Clustercomputing

 SCC gives KIT users access to High Performance Computing (HPC) and Data Intensive Computing (DIC) infrastructures.
 SCC itself operates several computer systems (bwUniCluster 2.0, ForHLR) for different user groups.
 In addition, KIT scientists can use the bwForClusters within the framework of the bwHPC federation.
 The SCC also advises on applications for computing time on supra-regional high-performance computers (Tier-2), such as the ForHLR, or on the national supercomputers (Tier-1) of the Gauss Centre for Supercomputing (JSC, HLRS, LRZ).

-The Baden-Württemberg University (or universal) and GFP (Großforschungsbereich) cluster, i.e. bwUniCluster 2.0, is a parallel computer with a total of 848 SMP computing nodes and approx. 119 TB main memory.
-With a theoretical peak performance of approx. 1.4 PFLOPS, it is the first central system for a comprehensive basic supply of Baden-Württemberg universities and collegaues with high-performance computing capacity.
-As part of the Baden-Württemberg state concept for high performance computing "bwHPC" in research and teaching, the SCC operates this performance level 3 cluster, aiming at jobs running on a smaller amount of nodes and servicing as a system for basic and teaching needs.
+The Baden-Württemberg University (or universal) and GFP (Großforschungsbereich) cluster, i.e. bwUniCluster 2.0, is a parallel computer for a comprehensive basic supply of Baden-Württemberg universities with high-performance computing capacity.
+SCC operates this tier-3 cluster as part of the Baden-Württemberg state concept for high performance computing "bwHPC".

 An essential task for the SCC is to support the users with their technological and scientific applicationswhich do not only have to be purely within the HPC area.
 In addition, support and consulting is provided for components of software development such as compilers, debuggers, analysis tools, MPI, etc. as well as for open source codes and numerical libraries.
 Research-related and research-accompanying support is provided by SimLabs (Simulation Laboratories), which currently cover four research areas: Earth (climate) and Environment, NanoMicro, Energy and Astroparticle Physics.
 For more information on SimLabs, please visit the Scientific Computing and Simulation Department.